multi-coop/datami-website-content/texts/en/tutorial/tutorial-edition-edit-md.md

 <br>

-An `md` (or markdown) file is the most simple type of document you can edit with Vizboard.
+An `md` (or markdown) file is the most simple type of document you can edit with Datami.

 **You edit in the left side of the widget, and you see the result on the right side.**